-Melody Kiella has been practicing law for over seven years as a civil litigation attorney.
-She specializes in all aspects of complex civil litigation and represents clients in connection with a broad spectrum of legal matters, including transportation/trucking law, personal injury, premises liability, catastrophic injuries, construction litigation, commercial litigation, breach of contract, and general liability.
-She has extensive experience in managing high-volume and high-profile cases from the pre-litigation stages through trial, which experience includes pre-litigation investigations, analysis of potential liability, and providing strategic advice to avoid possible future litigation; pre-litigation settlement negotiations; positioning cases for dismissal on summary judgment through investigation, discovery, depositions, and creative legal arguments; taking and defending depositions of parties, fact witnesses, and expert witnesses; participating in oral argument on dispositive motions and discovery motions; drafting answers, complaints, motions, briefs, motions in limine, and other pleadings filed at all stages of litigation; and coordinating with and using experts.
+Melody Kiella is an experienced litigator specializing in all aspects of complex civil litigation.
+She represents clients in connection with a broad spectrum of legal matters, including transportation/trucking law, personal injury, premises liability, negligent security, mold damage and exposure, catastrophic injuries, commercial litigation, breach of contract, and general liability.
+Ms. Kiella has extensive experience in managing high-volume and high-profile cases from the pre-litigation stages through trial, which experience includes pre-litigation investigations, analysis of potential liability, and providing strategic advice to avoid possible future litigation; pre-litigation settlement negotiations; positioning cases for dismissal on summary judgment through investigation, discovery, depositions, and creative legal arguments and theories; taking and defending depositions of parties, fact witnesses, and expert witnesses; participating in oral argument on motions, including dispositive, discovery, and pre-trial motions; drafting answers, complaints, motions, briefs, motions in limine, and other pleadings filed at all stages of litigation; and coordinating with and using experts.

 Michigan State University, College of Law, J.D., summa cum laude

 United States District Court, Northern District of Georgia

 American Bar Association, Tort Trial & Insurance Section, 2018-19

 -Young Lawyer Representative to Young Lawyers Standing Committee;

 -Young Lawyer Representative to Women Trial Lawyers Task Force

 DRI Trucking Steering Committee

 Atlanta Bar Association